-We are a student run club at Rutgers - New Brunswick with a goal of promoting interest in coding with different programming languages, and providing programming workshops and events for programmers in novice to expert levels!
+We are a division of IEEE at Rutgers University - New Brunswick with a goal of promoting interest in coding with different programming languages, and providing programming workshops and events for programmers in novice to expert levels!
 We believe that our club members need hands-on experience and one-on-one interaction with peers to learn effectively.
-This semester, we have decided to offer workshops in these four programming languages: Python, C++, Java and Matlab.
-Each language is divided into workshops which will be 1 hour each.
+We typically offer workshops in Python, C++, and Java, with additional workshops offered each semester based on student and instructor interest.
+Each language is divided into 1-hour workshops every week taught by 1 or more instructors.
 We want to keep the overhead low for both the instructors and the participants so that the club’s activities are manageable by students with full-time course load.

 Organize weekly workshops in programming languages of interest to undergraduate and graduate students in Rutgers University.

 Present workshops in small modules with emphasis on hands-on programming where students code along with the workshop instructors.